mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_api_mapping.md

 The following is an example of the exception scenario 4.
 In PyTorch 2.1, torch.argmax has two API overloads in the form of torch.argmax(input) and torch.argmax(input, dim, keepdim=False), respectively, where torch.argmax(input) returns the index of the maximum value element in the input Tensor, and torch.argmax(input, dim, keepdim=False) returns the index of the maximum value of the input Tensor on the specified axis.

 mindspore.mint.argmax has only one API form, namely mindspore.mint.argmax(input, dim=None, keepdim=False), but mindspore.mint.argmax(input) and torch.argmax(input) have the same function. mindspore.mint.argmax(input, dim, keepdim) and torch.argmax(input, dim, keepdim)have the same function.
-Compared to torch.argmax, the default value of mindspore.ops.argmax parameter dim is set to None only to adapt the two API overload forms of torch.argmax, so the exception scenario 4 is also considered to be consistent API mapping.
+Compared to torch.argmax, the default value of mindspore.mint.argmax parameter dim is set to None only to adapt the two API overload forms of torch.argmax, so the exception scenario 4 is also considered to be consistent API mapping.

 ## General Difference Parameter Table